A shellfish is an aquatic creature with an exterior that resembles a shell and lives in freshwater and saltwater.

 - Purchase shellfish from trusted sellers, preferably those approved by the government or the FDA.
 It can ensure shellfish’s freshness and that it does not contain any contaminants, such as mercury, or has it within the safe limits of human consumption.

 - Never feed uncooked or under-cooked shellfish to a baby as it can increase the risk of food poisoning (13).
-The CDC states that seafood should be cooked to at least 145°F (63°C).
+The CDC states that seafood should be cooked to at least 145°F (63°C) to eliminate any trace of harmful bacteria and viruses.

 - Cook shellfish at home and do not feed shellfish bought from a restaurant.
 Do not feed any leftover cooked seafood to a baby.
 Cross-contamination from cooking utensils or cooks touching different foods occurs easily in restaurants.
 So ensure to maintain optimum hygiene during food handling and preparation.